mlabussiere/mlabussiere.github.io/_pages/en-us/repositories.md

 ## GitHub

-All replication code for subsequent work can be found on my GitHub profile:
+All replication code for subsequent work can be found on my [GitHub profile](https://github.com/mlabussiere).

 ---